 Read Next | Passion Is Where You Find It

 Still, at the moment life is good for Don Lemon.
 “I’ve been poor,” he says. ”I’ve had to deal with abuse.
 I’ve had to deal with the death of my real father and my stepdad and my grandmother and my sister recently.
 I’ve had to deal with loss.
 I’ve had to deal with discrimination and racism.
 I’ve had to deal with homophobia.
 But I think that makes me a pretty good person to deliver the news to the American people, because most of the people in my audience have had to deal with those things.”

 If tonight is one of the five nights a week Don Lemon is at work, he’ll go in, sit at the anchor’s chair and try to explain the world and why it is the way it is.
 “People probably think that I become a different person on the air and off the air; that I’m putting on airs.
-My producers will tell you: I am the same off air as I am on air.”More Hot Stories
+My producers will tell you: I am the same off-air as I am on the air.”More Content from Metrosource